biqqles/wingman/README.md

 ## Building and packaging
+### CI
+A [workflow](.github/workflows/build.yml) exists that produces automated builds for Linux and Windows.

+### Local
-### Prerequisites (for all platforms)
+#### Prerequisites (for all platforms)
-Ensure PyQt5 is installed.
-The included `pyrcc5` utility is required for building.

-For both platforms (Windows and Linux), the first step is always to compile a fresh copy of the Qt resource file containing the icons and text files the application needs, using `pyrcc5`.
-From the root directory, run `pyrcc5 src/resources.qrc -o src/wingman/resources.py`
+Ensure the development dependencies in `requirements.txt` are installed.
+To build on Windows you will additionally need to install the requirements of the application itself listed in `setup.py`.

-### For Windows
+#### For Windows
 From the root directory, `cd packaging/windows`.

-Ensure that the contents of `build_requirements.txt` are installed, in addition to the application's own requirements.
+Run `build.bat` to build a one folder application and an installer.
 The application is built against Python 3.8, the [last version](https://bugs.python.org/issue32592) to support Windows 7.

-Now run `build.bat` to build a one folder application and an installer.

-### For Linux
+#### For Linux
 From the root directory, `cd packaging/linux` and run `build.sh` to build a source distribution.

-To now install your locally-built distribution, run `pip install dist/wingman-*.tar.gz`.
+To install your locally-built distribution, run `pip install dist/wingman-*.tar.gz`.